Georgina Spelvin: Pornography

 In 1974, while living in Maine, she was charged with transporting obscene materials across state lines for her film Devil in Miss Jones in Tennessee.
 The charges were eventually dropped in 1977.

-In 1975, she moved to El Cajon, California, with Claire Lumiere (aka Judith Hamilton), met Vince Miranda and appeared in Take It Off at his theatre, the Off-Broadway.
+In 1975, she moved to El Cajon, California, with Claire Lumiere (a.k.a.
+Judith Hamilton), met Vince Miranda and appeared in Take It Off at his theatre, the Off-Broadway.

 Spelvin appeared in more than 70 adult films, such as Desires Within Young Girls (1977), Sensual Encounters of Every Kind (1978), Honky Tonk Nights (1978), The Ecstasy Girls (1979), Ring of Desire (1981), and Center Spread Girls (1982), before retiring from the industry in 1982.

 Later life

 Spelvin made cameo appearances in Police Academy (1984) and Police Academy 3: Back in Training (1986).
 She later had film roles in Bad Blood (1989), in which she was credited as "Ruth Raymond", Return to Justice (1990), and Next Year in Jerusalem (1997), as well as guest-starring roles on the television shows Dream On and The Lost World.

 Spelvin learned desktop publishing and worked for the Los Angeles Times until retiring from its staff in 2004.

 In 2004, she made a cameo appearance in Vivid Video's remake of The Devil in Miss Jones, titled The New Devil in Miss Jones.
 Her role did not involve any sex acts.
 In 2005, she was interviewed for the documentary film Inside Deep Throat.
 In 2006, she was interviewed for the documentary film Devil in Miss Spelvin, a special feature intended for inclusion with Devil in Miss Jones: The Definitive Collector's Edition.

 In 2009, she appeared as herself in the video for Massive Attack's song "Paradise Circus."

 In 2011, Spelvin was a guest on an episode (season 1, episode 5) of the Showtime series Dave's Old Porn, in which she viewed and discussed clips from a number of her films (including The Devil in Miss Jones) with host Dave Attell and guest Adam Carolla.
 In 2017, Spelvin was interviewed in the documentary After Porn Ends 2, about her career in porn.